Treatment is effective. Recovery is possible.

 Need help navigating the mental health system?
-NAMI Wisconsin has an online guide for individuals and their families.
+Check out NAMI Wisconsin's online guide to mental health services.

 Mental Health in Wisconsin

-Wisconsin Family Health Survey estimates indciate that 11 percent of Wisconsin residents received mental health services in the past year.
+Wisconsin Family Health Survey estimates indicate 11 percent of Wisconsin residents received mental health services in the past year.